Being an Expat Teenager

 - A: Respect their own space

 - C: Validate their thoughts and emotions

 Parents will experience that their children will feel better after a while.
-They should try to avoid presenting them potential solutions since they are more likely to refuse them.
-We should encourage them to be authentic to themselves, to accept unwanted feelings like sadness or loneliness.
-Feelings should always be welcomed and recognized mindfully since they lead us to actions.
+They should avoid presenting them with potential solutions since they are more likely to refuse them.
+We should encourage them to be authentic to themselves and to accept unwanted feelings like sadness or loneliness.
+Mindfully, feelings should always be welcomed and recognized since they lead us to actions.
 Children can also learn from us to be good at it.
-Being honest to ourselves and our surrounding will help them (and us) to accept those feelings and to solve problems on their own.
+Being honest with ourselves and our surroundings will help them (and us) to accept those feelings and solve our own problems.